yu-lily/Dota-Replay-Archiver/README.md

 ![Resulting .dem files](dem_files.png)

 ### Why?
-Replay files are only hosted for about 14 days (varies based on game volume) on Valve's CDN servers.
+Replay files are only hosted for about 14 days (varies) on Valve's CDN servers.
 After that, they're gone for good unless they're saved somewhere else.

 ### How it works:
 `matchid-finder` is called hourly (or however often you'd like) by a CloudWatch event.
 When called, it scrapes DOTA 2 match IDs from [this tracker](http://www.dota2protracker.com/), and sends the IDs of matches that do not already exist in the target S3 bucket to an SNS stream.